 In addition to his activities with the Thalea String Quartet, Christopher is a member of Colour of Anyhow, a multi-instrumental duo founded with his wife Kumiko Sakamoto in 2020.
 Inspired by their shared love of Canadian folk music, pop, and Western classical music, Colour of Anyhow draws on a wide array of musical influences to celebrate the songs, stories, and experiences that bring us together.
 The duo’s original arrangements feature violin, voice, guitar, and electronic elements, creating musical and stylistic through lines that connect centuries of musical traditions.

 As a composer, Christopher has explored a variety of methods and mediums, over a body of work that incorporates acoustic improvisation, electronic processing, and multimedia experimentation.
 He has performed across North America and has been invited to create new works at residencies at the Banff Centre and at the Britten Pears Young Artist Program in Aldeburgh, UK.
-His recent work, hello hello my friend, was premiered at Austin’s NMASSFest in 2021 and featured virtual collaborations with eight composers, instrumentalists, and poets from across North America.
 His debut album hecca autre was released in 2018 on Belgian label Audio.
 Visuals.
 Atmosphere and his music has subsequently been released on the Patient Sounds, Vaagner, and Fluid Audio labels.
 He writes and records songs as Body Surfer.

 Christopher has spent more than a decade developing and presenting innovative educational programming.
 Highlights include a strings program for young people with autism, and lecture presentations on non-verbal communication and diversity in classical music.
 He has led workshops at institutions including Wayne State Medical School, Dalhousie University, the University of Maryland, and the Fischoff Chamber Music Academy.
-During the COVID-19 pandemic, Christopher oversaw the development of virtual educational content, including an online chamber music seminar for middle and high school students, in partnership with the Austin-based CHAMPS program.
-He has spearheaded the creation of online video series for organizations including the Caramoor Center for Music and the Arts and Chamber Music Tulsa, in collaboration with the Any Given Child program.
-He is a recipient of the 2021 Ann Divine Educator Award from the Fischoff Competition.
+A recipient of the 2021 Ann Divine Educator Award from the Fischoff Competition, Christopher is a member of the violin faculty of the Royal Conservatory of Music’s Oscar Peterson School in Toronto.

 Christopher received his Bachelor’s of Music at McGill University studying with Mark Fewer, and received a Master's Degree from the San Francisco Conservatory of Music, studying with Ian Swensen.
-He is currently completing his Doctor of Musical Arts degree at the University of Maryland, studying with David Salness.
+He received his Doctor of Musical Arts degree at the University of Maryland, studying with David Salness.
 Other principal mentors include Kelly Parkins-Lindstrom, Daniel Ching, and William Fedkenheuer.

 Christopher performs on a 1900 Stefano Scarampella violin, generously on loan from the Canada Council for the Arts Musical Instrument Bank.
 In his spare time, he can be found at record stores, libraries, and coffee shops, and does whatever he can to get into a canoe.